The Black Resume

 Been quiet here for a bit as I’ve been running at maximum BBotE production capacity, non-stop, since March 21st and still have quite a way left to go yet.
 But I want to take a moment to have you meditate upon a thought I had several years back that came back up again today: The Black Resume.

-The Black Resume is a term I came up with (perhaps unwittingly borrowed) when lamenting to a friend about the vast amount of things I know how to do, skills that definitely contribute to my being a useful worker and provide keen insights into the human condition, that I would never list on my resume/CV when applying for a job in my chosen field.
-Things that invariably come up later when explaining how I knew about or how to do something.
+The Black Resume is a term I came up with (perhaps unwittingly borrowed) when lamenting to a friend about the vast amount of things I know how to do, KSAs (knowledge, skills, abilities) that definitely contribute to my being a useful worker as weird stuff comes up and provide keen insights into the human condition, that I would never, ever list on my resume/CV when applying for a job in my chosen field.
+Things that would, in all likelihood, prevent me from ever being hired when they scare someone in HR.
+Things that invariably come up later when explaining how I knew about, or how to do, something.

-For example, a far from exhaustive and non-incriminating list: bartending, amateur rocketry, nitroglycerin/explosives manufacture, amateur demolition, encyclopedic knowledge of “unpleasant history”.
+For example, a far from exhaustive and non-incriminating list: bartending, amateur rocketry, nitroglycerin/explosives manufacture, amateur demolition, odd pharmacology, encyclopedic knowledge of “unpleasant history”.

 I have to admit, when written down the Black Resume pleases me more than my real one.
 These are things that make me a more whole, interesting, and happy person which makes me a better worker in my genuine trade…but these are things HR would have trouble quantifying/evaluating.
 In fact, might make it likely I’d never get hired in the first place.